gthelding/Torch-Timer-for-Shadowdark-RPG/README.md

 ## Why
 I'm a big fan of the Shadowdark RPG, an Ennie award winning game published by [The Arcane Library](https://www.thearcanelibrary.com/pages/shadowdark).
 One of Shadowdark's standout features is the Torch Timer.
 When the adventurers light a torch in game, the gamemaster starts a real-world 60 minute timer.
 As the players play, the timer ticks down.
 Sometimes they pay attention and rememebr to light another torch before time is up - sometimes they don't!
 Since only monsters can see in the dark, this can become a major isuee.

 While you could use any time you like, I have been wanting a more visual timer that could add to the atmosphere of the game.
-Flickering firelight would be ideal, but not practical.
+Genuine flickering firelight would be ideal, but not practical.
 I decided on the next best thing - LEDs.

 ## What
 **A Gaming Table with an Integrated Torch Timer:**